usethesource/rascal-website/docs/Recipes/Common/WordCount/index.md

 We split the problem in two parts:

 *  Count the words in a single line.
-We explore three ways to do this in an imperative ([Count in line1](../../../Recipes/Common/WordCount/CountInLine1)], [Count in line2](../../../Recipes/Common/WordCount/CountInLine2)) and a functional style ([Count in line3](../../../Recipes/Common/WordCount/CountInLine3)).
+We explore three ways to do this in an imperative ([count in line1](../../../Recipes/Common/WordCount/CountInLine1)], [count in line2](../../../Recipes/Common/WordCount/CountInLine2)) and a functional style ([count in line3](../../../Recipes/Common/WordCount/CountInLine3)).
 *  Next we apply the single line counter to all the lines.